HAND-CHECKED·SOURCE-VERIFIED EVERY TERM·REAL TUITION FEES·0 PAID PLACEMENTS

 Green Valley.

 Cognita-network British international school in Ban Chang, Rayong (30 min south of central Pattaya).
 Founded 1997.
-The only school in Thailand running a full Dutch-medium parallel stream — the reason a real Dutch expat community gravitates to this corner of the Eastern Seaboard.
+The school publishes Dutch language and culture lessons from Reception through Secondary School, taught for three to six hours per week; it describes this as the Eastern Seaboard's only Dutch Stream.
 Forest School + eco-literacy embedded across years.

-British IB PYP IB Diploma Dutch stream Ages 2–18 EDT Gold Cognita
+British IB PYP IB Diploma Dutch stream Ages 2–18 EDT Silver Cognita

-// Explore → British schools hub ↗ · IB Diploma hub ↗ · St Andrew's vs Regents — premium IB head-to-head ↗ · Garden vs St Andrew's — Rayong IB day schools ↗ · ISE vs St Andrew's — IB pathways ↗ · Highgate vs St Andrew's — pre-opening vs operating ↗
+// Explore → British schools hub ↗ · IB Diploma hub ↗ · Learning support guide ↗ · University outcomes guide ↗ · St Andrew's vs Regents — premium IB head-to-head ↗ · Garden vs St Andrew's — Rayong IB boarding vs day ↗

 // 01 · Quick facts